“Travel is like an endless university. You never stop learning.”

 #5 I do miss home A LOT.

-Travelling keeps you busy.
+Traveling keeps you busy.
 Sometimes it’s so crazy you don’t even have time to miss your friends and family.
 However, there are moments and days when I wish I was back home for a week or two.
 I miss my friends and my mom.
 Sometimes I just want to teleport myself to Poland where I could have a long night chat with my girl friends and see my mom’s smile once again.
 Yes, I do adjust to a new environment quickly and I am not a typical family person, but the longer I travel, the more homesick I feel.

 #6 Yes, I’m a foodie.

 I never thought that food could be so important to me.
 I honestly never paid any attention to what and when I was eating.
-I had my favourite dishes, but once I went travelling, I started appreciate food more.
+I had my favourite dishes, but once I went traveling, I started appreciate food more.
 Right now food is an essential part of my travels.
 I love to try different dishes, experiment with new foods, mix flavours and spices to see what new food combinations they become.
 I am always curious about foreign cuisines and there is nothing better than indulging in a Belgium waffle, Italian pizza, Chinese baozi, Japanese sushi, Polish pierogi, Czech trdelnik or Indian curry, right?
 I also went a little bit extreme with eating, for example, when trying Chinese bees, fried Thai cockroaches or Vietnamese bugs!

 #7 Don’t trust taxi and tuk-tuk drivers.